Search This Blog

 Image: gmuthlu/iStockphoto

-The Milky Way is suffering from a mid-life crisis with most of its star formation behind it, new research from Swinburne University of Technology has shown.
+New research from Swinburne University of Technology has shown that the Milky Way is suffering from a mid-life crisis, with most of its star formation behind it.

 Galaxies typically fall into one of two categories – energetic blue galaxies that form new stars at an impressive rate, or lethargic red galaxies which are slowly dying.